 A quick nugget of history: The Art Loeb Trail—which links the Davidson River with the Little East Fork of the Pigeon River—is named for an enthusiastic hiker and member of the Carolina Mountain Club, honored with a plaque on a Black Balsam Knob outcrop.

-From the trailhead, you’ll first pass through richly scented stands of Fraser (“balsam”) fir, which together with red spruce forms the classic subalpine forest in the Southern Appalachians.
+From the trailhead, you’ll first pass through richly scented stands of Fraser (“balsam”) fir, which together with red spruce form the classic subalpine forest in the Southern Appalachians.
 But before long you’ll break out of the trees and wander a sweeping bald crest to the summit of Black Balsam Knob, with blowing grasses, blueberry shrubs, and rock outcrops in the foreground and rippling mountains as your magnificent backdrop.

 At about the 0.45-mile mark, a spur trail breaks to the left in the direction of the Sam Knob Trail; stay on the northbound path to Black Balsam Knob’s crown.

-On clear days especially, the views from Black Balsam Knob encompass an amazing sweep of country.
+On clear days especially, the views from Black Balsam Knob encompass an amazing sweep of the country.
 This vista includes some of the highest mountains in the eastern U.S., including 6,684-foot Mount Mitchell in the Black Mountains and 6,285-foot Roan High Knob in the Roan Highlands to the northeast, 6,593-foot Mount Le Conte and 6,621-foot Mount Guyot in the Great Smoky Mountains to the northwest, and Richland Balsam in the near west.

-Other landmarks include well-named Shining Rock with its quartzite gleam, the familiar cone of Mount Pisgah, and another Great Balsam height, Cold Mountain, now famous for the novel and Hollywood blockbuster named after it.
+Other landmarks include the well-named Shining Rock with its quartzite gleam, the familiar cone of Mount Pisgah, and another Great Balsam height, Cold Mountain, now famous for the novel and Hollywood blockbuster named after it.

 The blueberry snacking available in high summer is only one of the botanical attractions of Black Balsam Knob.
-In May and June, blooming rhododendrons against the panoramic scenery makes for postcard-perfect Southern Appalachian views.
+In May and June, blooming rhododendrons against the panoramic scenery make for postcard-perfect Southern Appalachian views.
 In early October, you’ll likely have some magnificent fall colors to survey from your lofty vantage.

-– In summer—and especially during blueberry season—the trail to Black Balsam Knob comes well trod.
+-In summer—and especially during blueberry season—the trail to Black Balsam Knob comes well-trod.
 If it works with your schedule, try to hike it in the middle of the week; on weekend days, aim for earlier in the morning.

-– You can extend your hike by continuing north from Black Balsam Knob on the Art Loeb Trail to reach Tennent Mountain—host to its own great, bald-top views—and then looping back via the Ivestor Gap Trail.
+-You can extend your hike by continuing north from Black Balsam Knob on the Art Loeb Trail to reach Tennent Mountain—host to its own great, bald-top views—and then looping back via the Ivestor Gap Trail.

-– As on any of the Blue Ridge summits and ridges, especially the windblown balds, weather can change quickly on Black Balsam Knob.
+-As on any of the Blue Ridge summits and ridges, especially the windblown balds, weather can change quickly on Black Balsam Knob.
 Expect a chilly breeze even in summer.